ethanlin/barcode-39.js/README.md

 ```

 #### BarCode39#toBarcode
-- Prints out the Data URL
+- Prints out the barcode standard out
+- This derives from what type you set of course

 ```html
 <script>